byexamples/byexample/docs/recipes/handy-shell-snippets.md

 can use the
 [capture and paste](/{{ site.uprefix }}/basic/capture-and-paste) functionality
 to save and use the port later without parsing the output yourself.

+> Note: `ss` is an "utility to investigate sockets".
+You may use
+> the older `netstat -tan` of the same purpose.

 ### Lock a file